Oak Brook Office

 Chapter 7 Bankruptcy

-Chapter 7 bankruptcy process is generally quicker than Chapter 13, often taking no more than six months to complete.
+A Chapter 7 bankruptcy process is generally quicker than Chapter 13, often taking no more than six months to complete.

 While this stay is extremely beneficial, it doesn’t mean it’s impenetrable.
 Lenders can still file a motion for relief from the stay, which allows them to keep the foreclosure process moving forward during your bankruptcy case.
 Even when this motion is granted, sometimes lenders choose not to resume the foreclosure process right away.
 This has actually become an issue since many lenders choose not to foreclose on consumers’ collateral.
 When and whether they choose to do so is their prerogative.